We’re often asked about the gear we take on our travels. In response, we have written a detailed and complete travel photography gear guide

-I’ve been involved in film or photography throughout my career: initially as a camera operator, video editor and AV engineer, later as a teacher in digital media, and now as a travel blogger.
-I’ve sold stock images for several years on Shutterstock and iStock by Getty Images, and my photography plays a prominent role throughout our travel blog and social channels, particularly Instagram.
+I have been involved in film or photography throughout the course of my career: initially as a camera operator, video editor and AV engineer, later as a teacher in digital media, and now as a travel blogger.

 Travel photography gear guide